ryanmurphy42/Murphy2025NanoUQ/README.md

 |11| xxKS_ABCE_Inference |  ABC-SMC algorithm |  Kolmogorov-Smirnov | Target acceptance threshold (chosen for comparison across ABC distances) |

 *For synthetic data studies S1, S5, S7, S9 only.
+*** SPx, SQx, SRx code_id's only include scripts for the Anderson-Darling ABC distance metric.

 Code for the ABC-SMC algorithm (adapted from https://github.com/ap-browning/internalisation), together with the homogeneous mathematical model and heterogeneous mathematical model are included in the following Modules:
 | | Module       | Filename | Description |